Code of Conduct

 At École Robb Road we strive to provide a safe, caring and educationally nurturing environment for all.
 Our school rules and policies are established for everyone’s protection, safety and well-being.

-- Do nothing dangerous or damaging to yourself or others.
+- Be safe and respectful.
+Do nothing dangerous or damaging to yourself or others.

-- Obey the instructions of teachers and supervisors at all times.
+- Follow the instructions of teachers and supervisors at all times.

 - Behaviours that interfere with the learning of others, interfere with an orderly environment or create unsafe conditions.

 - Acts of bullying (including subtle varieties), harassment, discrimination, intimidation or physical violence

 - Illegal acts such as possession, use or distribution of illegal or restricted substances, possession or use of a weapon or theft of or damage to property.

 Students, staff, and parents may not discriminate against another person for any reason, including the following:

 - race, colour, ancestry, place of origin, religion, marital status, family status, physical or mental disability, sex, sexual orientation,gender identity or expression, or age.

 It is our expectation that as students mature and progress through the grades that they will, in most cases, be capable of greater personal responsibility and self-discipline and therefore it is appropriate to have escalating consequences for inappropriate and repeated unacceptable behaviours.

 Consequences for misbehaviour will be applied in a fair and judicious manner and wherever possible the disciplinary action will be preventative and restorative.